XESLLC/x-team-test/node-exam/README.md

 Requirements
 ----

-- allow the user to supply a CLI argument containing a comma-separated list of tags
+- allow the user to supply a CLI argument containing a comma-separated list of tags ***Edit by DA, example $ node index.js mark,james,bob,dolor,yolo***
 - if no argument is given, load `tags.txt` to get an array of tags.
 - for each of these tags, find out how many times that tag appears within the objects in `data/*.json` (_note:_ objects can be nested).
 - final output should be formatted like this (sorted by most popular tag first):